Print Logotype

 Ameriphones feature a wireless doorbell, vibrating pillow shaker and a pager with charger.
 This equipment allows guests to communicate with Reception and should also be used to alert the guest in the event of an emergency.
 Please be aware, the visual alert system will reduce surface space in the cabin.
 This equipment is requested via the "Your on-board needs" questionnaire and is available on a first-come first-serve basis.
 The kits are inventory controlled and allocated by Guest Support on receipt of the questionnaire.
 If CUK can’t provide a visual alert system for the guest, they will be notified prior to travel.
 If all visual alert systems have been loaned out, guests can be offered a ships pager as an alternative (if available).

 LISA is a hearing assistance device for hard of hearing guests, which amplifies sound and provides visual indication.
-The LISA system is available on Arvia in accessible and partially accessible cabins only.
+The LISA system is available on Arvia and Iona in accessible and partially accessible cabins only.
 LISA is not a replacement for Ameriphone and it doesn't feature a messaging system.
 Please contact accessibility@carnivalukgroup.com to discuss this further.

 Hearing loop